 As we head into Episode 5 “The Island Of Fire” (a.k.a.
 “Island Lights”), our heroes arrive at the Filipino sovereign of Siquijor.
 Due to its nightime glow, Blade brings up some actual historical context by explaining that Spanish colonials called it “Isla del Fuego” (Fire Island).
 Due to its eerie landscape, even the local natives aren’t keen about the place, giving Eric a good feeling that Deacon Frost is hiding out there.

 Meanwhile inside the island facility, Deacon is approached by a being whose managed to slay his two vampire guards on the way into his office.
 It turns out to be another vampire named Lucius Isaac (voiced by Christopher Corey Smith) as he explains that he was sent by the High Council to deliver a message to Frost, stating that they don’t approve of his recent actions and demand for him to cease at once or else.
-However, Deacon takes the message and tosses it into his surrounding pool of blood.
-Having already carried his official business, Lucius decides to implore on what Existence is up to, being already impressed with his quickly-established control over Southeast Asia.
+However, Deacon takes the message and tosses it into his surrounding bloodpool.
+Now that he carried out his official business, Lucius decides to implore on what Existence is up to, having already been impressed with his quickly-established control over Southeast Asia.
 Deacon explains that he believes that the High Council and their “Euro-centric World Views” are becoming obsolete.
 As such, he gives Lucius a message to give to the high-ranking vampires: Be afraid, since he’s creating a new breed called Hybrids in order to take charge of the new world.

 Outside, our heroes are venturing through the trees when they suddenly see a gigantic creature quickly flying overhead before continuing on their journey.

 Meanwhile, our heroes arrive at a seemingly desolate part of the island.
-Fortunately, Blade notices the Existence logo on the wall, letting him know that they’re in the right place.
+Fortunately, Blade notices the Existence logo nearby, letting him know that they’re in the right place.
 Just then, they find themselves under attack by the local natives.
-It turns out that they’re a group called the Berdugo, the island’s main guardians for the past several centuries.
+It turns out that they’re a group called the Berdugo, the island’s main guardians of the past several centuries.
 When Makoto mentions how there’s vampires on their land that they intend to wipe out, the Berdugo calm down and proceed to introduce themselves.

 With our heroes’ entry, the intruder alarm blares throughout the base.
 While the scientists flee for their lives, Blade, Makoto and Razor proceed to slice, stab and bite their way through several otherworldly creatures.
 Even the Berdugo find themselves engaging and prevailing over the opposing adversaries.